 Vikramaditya Motwane’s Bhavesh Joshi has a scene where the eponymous character, Bhavesh (Priyansh Painyuli) delivers an intense monologue in exasperation when his best friend, who is soon to leave for the US on a high-paying job, mocks his social responsibility.
 “This country stinks.
 Nothing works here; everything reeks of corruption.
 Now you will fly abroad, and live happily ever after.
 But I am going to stay here, and strive to make this a better place,” says Bhavesh, not trying to hide the bitterness in his tone.

 This blunt honesty is one of the elements that turns Bhavesh Joshi into a niche film that refuses to paint a rosy picture of the system.
 Also, inadvertently, this scene addresses a popular trope that Bollywood employed in the 90s and the first decade of the new millennium.
 Post 1991, when India opened its gate to globalization, a new crop of films emerged in Bollywood, one of the world’s largest film industries.
+These films, directed by the likes of Yash Chopra, changed the way the Indian audience looked at the Indian diaspora across the world by portraying them as model Indians, countering another kind (Purab Aur Pashchim) that showed NRIs in a negative light.
+Migration to the West had become common then, and films that appealed to the fast-growing diaspora became a necessity for the film industry.
+Hence, Bollywood started setting films around characters who were sophisticated, opulent and happy, cut off from the third-world problems that continued to plague India, while also being superior to the Indians back home in matters such as sanskar and patriotism.
+Leaving the country for a richer first-world country (never the Middle-East or South East Asia where there is a considerable Indian presence) became a matter of pride and success in Bollywood.

 For one, Teena in Kuch Kuch Hota Hai (1998), despite having a degree from Oxford University and a cosmopolitan upbringing, sings Jai Jagdeesh Hare in perfect rhythm and melody, better than any of her Indian-bred classmates.
 Anjali in Kabhie Khushi Kabhie Gham (2001) sheds tears of joy and pride on hearing her son sing Jana Gana Mana in a thick American accent, with a bunch of white classmates.
 It was crudely melodramatic, and yet, one of the defining scenes in the film.